 Adrienne Miller.
-The letter she wrote to me about "Slimer" in 2005, when she was literary editor of Esquire, was a huge encouragment and lift for me.
-Since Miller and Godbersen left Esquire I've had no more positive vibes.
+The letter she wrote to me about "Slimer" in 2005, when she was literary editor of Esquire, was a big encouragment and lift for me.

 Josh Raab.
 Josh has been key in supporting and publishing my work at theNewerYork, for which I am very grateful.
 He created a venue where my more radical formal work could reach an audience: huge!

 Rocky Rakovic.
 His letter to me about "Characters Madmen Alone Can Read," back in 2005 when he was still an editor at Playboy, was a huge encouragement.